Star & Shadow Cinema Micro Projects Commissions

-When the COVID-19 virus arrived earlier this year and the subsequent lockdowns started to bite many of our volunteers lost, not just work, but also the vital creative bonds and networks that keep us all happy and healthy.
+When the COVID-19 virus arrived in early 2020 and the subsequent lockdowns started to bite, many of our volunteers lost not just work, but also the vital creative bonds and networks that keep us all happy and healthy.
 Like many other cultural venues, pubs, clubs and social centres we’ve lost all of our income from our bar, cafe, ticket sales and venue hire.

-When the lockdown started in March we adapted very quickly, creating our radio and streaming platforms, moving our programming and meetings online and making the building safe and accessible for small numbers of volunteers to work in the venue whilst it has been closed to the public.
+When the first lockdown started in March 2020 we adapted very quickly, creating our online radio and streaming platforms, moving our programming and meetings online and making the building safe and accessible for small numbers of volunteers to work in the venue whilst it has been closed to the public.

-The ACE award has enabled us to build on this and we have currently commissioned 37 Micro projects to be delivered by volunteers and completed before the end of the year.
+The ACE award enabled us to build on this and we were able to commission 37 Micro projects of £500 each; these were mostly short term projects that were undertaken by volunteers during the first lockdown and aimed to be completed by the end of the year.
 The commissions represent the healthy diversity of our volunteers with projects from all ages, backgrounds and genders.
 Amongst the commissions we’ve got creative projects that are both online and in some cases in person; gardening projects, community interventions on our doorstep, films, sound, music, radio series, documentary, photography, print, zines and physical transformations of the building.

-The projects are all happening now and we’re very excited!
-We’ll be sharing them over the coming months.
+Many of the projects have been completed and we’re very excited to share them here!
+However some have been delayed due to the ongoing COVID restrictions, so please check back, as we will continue to share them as they become available.
 We’re grateful to Arts Council of England for supporting this and also to our members, volunteers and audiences over the last 8 months.
 We’ve always been a resilient and adaptable organisation of people and the Star & Shadow will come out of this stronger than ever.

 Star & Shadow Cinema Cooperative